Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 Let’s start with the transportation basics.
 You’re in Rome and you want to get from point A to point B. What are the options?
 Well, you can walk, you can take the bus, you can take the metro, you can take a combination of the three, or you can take a taxi or car service.
 It’s that simple.

-Tickets are 1.5 euro and are available from news stands, tobacco shops, and vending machines that can be found in all of the metro stations.
+Tickets are 1.5 euro per ride and are available from newsstands, tobacco shops, and vending machines that can be found in all of the metro stations.

 Rome Subway System

 Buses in Rome are operated by ATAC, the Bus and Tramway Company of the city of Rome.
-For a fee of only 1.5 euro you can ride to most parts of Rome.
+For a fee of only 1.5 euro, you can ride to most parts of Rome.
 The buses are often very crowded and some of them make numerous stops so the travel can be slow at times.
-Your ticket is valid for 100 minutes and you can get on as many buses and trams plus the metro during that 100 minute time period, all on the same ticket.
+Your ticket is valid for 100 minutes and you can get on as many buses and trams plus the metro during those 100 minutes, all on the same ticket.

 Tickets can be purchased in tobacco shops or bus terminals.
 You must purchase your ticket before you get on the bus because the buses do not have the machines on them that issue tickets.
 Also, be sure to validate your ticket in the yellow validation machines located on the buses (see photo).
 Failure to do so can result in a hefty ticket.

 Bus stops are identified by a yellow sign (Fermata) that displays the numbers of the buses that stop there (see photo below).
-The signs also contain a list of each buses stops along its route.
+The signs also contain a list of each bus stop along its route.
 The buses provide service from 6 am to midnight daily.
-After midnight and until 6 am you can ride on what are called the night buses, look for the "N" that is displayed in the front of the bus.
+After midnight and until 6 am you can ride on what is called the night bus, look for the "N" that is displayed in the front of the bus.
 The night buses run on a limited number of the main routes so it might be best to take a taxi in the early morning hours if you can find one.

 Useful Bus Lines in Rome